fragrussu/qMRINet/README.md

 "Feasibility of data-driven, model-free quantitative MRI protocol design: application to brain and prostate diffusion-relaxation imaging".
 Grussu F, Blumberg SB, Battiston M, Kakkar LS, Lin H, Ianuș A, Schneider T, Singh S, Bourne R, Punwani S, Atkinson D, Gandini Wheeler-Kingshott CAM, Panagiotaki E, Mertzanidou T and Alexander DC.
 Frontiers in Physics 2021, 9:752208, doi: [10.3389/fphy.2021.752208](https://doi.org/10.3389/fphy.2021.752208).

-Earlier preliminary results are available in this preprint: "Deep learning model fitting for diffusion-relaxometry: a comparative study"; Grussu F, Battiston M, Palombo M, Schneider T, Gandini Wheeler-Kingshott CAM and Alexander DC. biorxiv 2020, DOI: [10.1101/2020.10.20.347625](https://doi.org/10.1101/2020.10.20.347625).
+Earlier preliminary results are available in this preprint: "Deep learning model fitting for diffusion-relaxometry: a comparative study"; Grussu F, Battiston M, Palombo M, Schneider T, Gandini Wheeler-Kingshott CAM and Alexander DC. biorxiv 2020, doi: [10.1101/2020.10.20.347625](https://doi.org/10.1101/2020.10.20.347625).

-**Disclosure:** TS worked for Philips (UK) and now works for DeepSpin (Germany).
+**Disclosure:** FG is supported by PREdICT, a study co-funded by AstraZeneca (Spain).
+TS is an employee of DeepSpin (Germany) and previously worked for Philips (United Kingdom).
+MB is an employee of ASG Superconductors.
+AstraZeneca, Philips, DeepSpin and ASG Superconductors were not involved in the study design; collection, analysis, interpretation of data; manuscript writing and decision to submit the manuscript for publication; or any other aspect concerning this work.

 ## License
 qMRINet is distributed under the BSD 2-Clause License, Copyright (c) 2020 University College London.
 All rights reserved ([license](http://github.com/fragrussu/qMRINet/blob/master/LICENSE)).